EricZinda/Perplexity/docs/devvocab/devvocabLocativePrepositions.md

                                                                  └─ _copy_v_1(e2,x3,x8,ARG3)
 ~~~

 So, we can implement a version of `_copy_v_1` that knows how to deal with locative prepositions.
-If we do it carefully, it will work with all kind of prepositions.
+If we do it carefully, it will work with all kind of locative prepositions.

-Here's how: Note that the following examples all have the same structure with different prepositions:
+Here's how: Note that the following examples all have the same structure even though they use different locative prepositions, only the preposition is different:

 ~~~
 > copy "foo" into "/documents"